dahachm/epam.devops-hometask/10/HOMETASK.md

   ![Результат](/10/screenshots/task1_dracut.png)

-  Used *--add-drivers*parameter because *ip_set* is one of kernel modules, not dracut modules.
+  Used *--add-drivers*parameter because *ip_set* is one of loaded kernel modules, not dracut modules.

 ## 4. Enable recovery options for grub, update main configuration file and find new item in GRUB2 config in /boot.